ciwhite/ciwhite.github.io/about.md

 title: About
 ---

-# About this project

-Just me fooling around trying to set up a webpage and see how it works!
+Just a 25 year old trying to figure out how to create an online presence

 see the [Home page](index.md)